rafasoares/cancancan-wiki/Authorizing-Controller-Actions.md

 ## Authorization

-It will authorize the resource by passing the controller action and `@product` instance into the `authorize!` check.
+Give the `ProductsController` above, calling `authorize_resource` will authorize the resource by passing the controller action and `@product` instance into the `authorize!` check.
 If the instance doesn't exist (such as on the index action) the `Product` class will be used.
 The before filter basically does this:

 ```ruby
 authorize!(params[:action], @product || Product)